David-Zaragoza/simple_counter/README.md

 # simple_counter
-First fpga project.
+An elementary fpga project.
 Written in Verilog for an Intel Cyclone V FPGA and implementation in Quartus Prime software